phalcon-orphanage/docs/en/tutorial-basic.md

 {: .alert .alert-warning }

 ### Factory Default
-The [Phalcon\Di\FactoryDefault][di-factorydefault] is a variant of [Phalcon\Di][di].
+The [Phalcon\Di\FactoryDefault][di-factorydefault] is a variant of [Phalcon\Di\Di][di].
 To make things easier, it will automatically register most of the components that are required by an application and come with Phalcon as standard.
 Although it is recommended to set up services manually, you can use the [Phalcon\Di\FactoryDefault][di-factorydefault] container initially and later on customize it to fit your needs.

 Services can be registered in several ways, but for our tutorial, we will use an [anonymous function][anonymous_function]: